 On the club’s website, it tells you when the next Learn to Curl sessions are being offered, what to wear and how to prepare.
 (The club provides the equipment, so there’s no need to go buy anything.)
 It also lists fees for memberships or individual sessions.
 Visit https://coloradocurling.org/ for all that information

-With anywhere from 55 to 100 folks interested in playing each week, the club is now trying to build its own dedicated facility.
+With many folks interested in playing each week, the club is now trying to build its own dedicated facility.

 And she suspects the popularity of the sport will only continue to grow.
 “One nice thing about it is, you don’t have to learn it when you’re young to get good at it.
 And it’s fun!”